opendatasoft/elasticsearch-plugin-geoshape/README.md

  - field (mandatory): `geo` field name.
 Must be of type `geo`
  - tile_size : tile size in pixel.
 Default to 256
  - output_format :  'wkt', 'wkb' or 'geojson'.
 Default to geojson
+ - output_projection: projection to apply on result geometries.
+Default to 'EPSG:4326'

 It returns :
  - shape in wkt, wkb or geojson